-Print publications remain an important part of the University's communications portfolio, although many have been migrated to the Web during the past decade.
+Print publications remain an important part of the University's communications portfolio, although we have migrated many to the Web during the past decade.
 Important print pieces include:

-Admission Viewbook: The Admission Office continues to produce a print "viewbook" that complements the Admission website.
-A suite of supplementary materials supports the Admission process from first contact with potential applicants through matriculation, including detailed information on applying for and financing a Wesleyan education.
+Admission: We continue to produce a print "viewbook" that complements the Admission website.
+We also produce a suite of supplementary materials that support the Admission process from first contact with potential applicants through matriculation, including detailed information on applying for and financing a Wesleyan education.
 The Office of Graduate Student Services produces a recruitment document for Wesleyan's masters' and doctoral programs, and some departments produce additional literature that describes their graduate programs.